 Satellite services are offered by a number of Student Care Network and other offices in locations across the University’s campus.
 These services are intended to provide quick and convenient access to resources in order to consult on a current concern, explore support options, and establish connections with staff members.
 In most instances, satellite services are not intended to be used for routine care or appointments but may be an entry point by which students become more comfortable with or knowledgeable about a resource that they may need regularly in the future.

 How do I know when and where satellite services are offered?

 The calendar below provides the schedule of satellite services available at this time.
 Please note that based on utilization data, feedback, and/or changes in student need, locations may rotate on a semester-by-semester or annual basis in order to best serve the community.

 Read below to learn more about this semester’s satellite services:

-- Let’s Talk: “Let’s Talk” is a program that provides easy access to informal, confidential consultations University Counseling Center counselors.
+- Drop-in Consultation: Program that provides easy access to informal, confidential consultations with University Counseling Center counselors.
 Appointments are first-come, first-served.
 The counselor will listen closely to your concerns and provide support, perspective, and suggestions for resources.

 - CSW Meditation: Join staff from the Center for Student Wellbeing to engage in guided meditation practice.

-- The Women’s Center: The Women’s Center staff will be available for drop-in hours to speak with students and provide information and education about sexual health, feminism, body positivity, and other resources provided by the Center.
+- The Women’s Center: The Women’s Center staff will be available for drop-in hours at their Center to speak with students and provide information and education about sexual health, feminism, body positivity, and other resources provided by the Center.